Rishi004/Wedding-Plan-System/README.md

-# Wedding-Plan-System
+# Wedding-Planning-System
 A website for Wedding Planning System Using HTML, CSS, JS, PHP.
-More suitable for University assignments
+More suitable for University assignments.
+Use appropriate images by yourself.